mtwrkvn/alx-system_engineering-devops/0x00-shell_basics/README.md

 - 103-commas - Write a command that lists all the files and directories of the current directory, separated by commas (,).
 Directory names should end with a slash (/).
 Files and directories starting with a dot (.) should be listed.
 The listing should be alpha ordered, except for the directories . and .. which should be listed at the very beginning
 Only digits and letters are used to sort; Digits should come first The listing should end with a new line
+- school.mgc - reate a magic file school.mgc that can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0.